 Catherine Roux is a go-getter who lives in Marseilles.
 She started out driving buses and worked her way up to become a conductor in the Marseilles metro.
 Her positive attitude lights up this interview.

-To download the recordings, click here.
+To download the PDF and the recordings, click here.

 Mme.
 Roux introduces herself and explains how she got started.
 Because of the need for more bus drivers during the World Cup, the Marseilles public transportation authority hired many new drivers.
 Note: for a listening and pronunciation lesson for this track, click here.